-Since version 1.1, WSClean has a 'wideband' multi-frequency deconvolution mode, which allows cleaning channels joinedly.
-This means that peak finding is performed in the sum of all channels, allowing deep cleaning, and the psf is subtracted from each channel & polarization individually, scaled to the value of the peak in that image, which takes care of spectral variation.
+WSClean has a 'wideband' multi-frequency deconvolution mode, which allows cleaning channels joinedly.
+This means that peak finding is performed in the sum of all channels, allowing deep cleaning, and the PSF is subtracted from each channel & polarization individually, scaled to the value of the peak in that image, which takes care of spectral variation and deconvolves each channel with its own PSF.